 Some of the most exciting adventures we take onboard El Aleph are to discover and learn more about the cetaceans of Indonesia.
 These tropical waters are home to numerous species which are unseen by many.
-With onboard expert, Benjamin Kahn from Planet Deep we set out to the remote Banda Islands to find out more.
-Here’s our latest El Aleph trip report from Anek Morris who was onboard with us….
+With onboard expert, Benjamin Kahn from Planet Deep we set out to the remote Banda Sea and Banda Islands to find out more.
+Here’s our latest El Aleph trip report from Morrison Mast who was onboard with us….

 “As the 130-foot schooner El Aleph plied the waters between the outer and inner arcs of the Maluku islands, Benjamin Kahn, cetacean researcher and founder of partner organization Planet Deep, addressed the guests aboard.
-He informed us that we were entering the world’s deepest enclosed sea, with waters as deep as 4 ½ miles.
+He informed us that we were entering the world’s deepest enclosed sea, with waters as deep as 4 ½ miles – we were entering the Banda Sea.
 We were only a couple hours’ out from our port of embarkation, yet the ocean floor was already a deep abyss, some 18,000 feet below the El Aleph’s hull”.

 The Banda Sea is one of the most phenomenal bodies of water in Indonesia.
 Encompassing numerous uninhabited islands and seas that are home to migrating and resident whales and dolphin species this is an incredible location.

-Over the course of the 12 days at sea our talented El Aleph crew would ensure that the onboard scientists were looked after in traditional El Aleph style, luxury cabins, exquisite dining and their needs not only met but exceeded.
+Over the course of our 12 days at sea, our talented El Aleph crew would ensure that the onboard scientists were looked after in traditional El Aleph style, luxury cabins, exquisite dining and their needs not only met but exceeded.
 This is, after all, what El Aleph does best.

-Anak Morris commented that, “This expedition is particularly unique because of its dual focus – part of each day would be spent on the El Aleph’s observation deck, scanning the horizon for the telltale blows of dolphins and whales, and the other part in the water, snorkeling and diving.
+Morrison Mast commented that, “This expedition to the Banda Sea is particularly unique because of its dual focus – part of each day would be spent on the El Aleph’s observation deck, scanning the horizon for the telltale blows of dolphins and whales, and the other part in the water, snorkeling and diving.
 Oceanic Society had the unique honor of working with both of the founding members of Planet Deep, an Indonesian non-profit organization that enables scientific research through conservation tourism in the Coral Triangle – the global epicenter for marine biodiversity.
 Co-founders Benjamin Kahn and Johannes Hennicke brought to bear both scientific expertise and a deep knowledge of the area.
 In addition, experienced divemaster and Oceanic Society naturalist Dalton Ambat has logged thousands of dives in this part of the world and was quick to find and point out notable species during dives and snorkeling outings.
-“This place is like our backyard,” commented Kahn, who has worked in the Coral Triangle region for decades.
+“The Banda Sea is like our backyard,” commented Kahn, who has worked in the Coral Triangle region for decades.